badgerloop-software/podiv-altium/README.md

 10. You are now ready to use Altium.
 See [Training](#training) for more details on how to get started.

 ## Training

+## General Tips
++ Do not try to use Altium's built in check-out/commit tools.
+Instead, use Git from the terminal to perform git operations.
+This prevents a lot of conflicts.
+Learning how to use the command line is a really good thing to learn how to do as it's used in industry all over.
++ To save, CTRL + S does not work all of the time.
+Instead, right click on the file you want to save and hit "save".
+Also, note that if a schematic document is edited, saving the entire project will only save the project structure, not the actual schematic file you have changed.
++ Multiple libraries are used in part to reduce the number of conflicts between branches.
+It's important that you are regularly commiting and pushing your changes when multilpe users are working.
+Conflicts are possible to solve, but are somewhat challenging to do so.
++ Note that multilpe projects can reference the same libraries.
+Be careful if you are editing a component that has already been placed in another project, as even minor changes like pad size can have major unintended results.